mickelson/attract/Layouts.md

 Parameters:

    * name - the name of the audio file.
+If a relative path is provided, it is treated as relative to the directory for the layout/plugin that called this function.
    * reuse - [bool] if set to true, reuse any previously added sound that has the same name.
 Default value is true.